veloek/SRLookup/README.md

 SRLookup
 ========

-Simple tool to lookup norwegian words in the dictionary used at sprakrad.no.
+Simple tool to lookup norwegian words in the dictionary used at [ordbøkene.no](https://ordbøkene.no).

 Build
 -----